 Some conditions may be helped by dietary changes.
 For example, people with inflammatory conditions such as rheumatoid arthritis seem to benefit from an increased intake of omega-3 fats, found in oily fish such as sardines and salmon, while gout sufferers may benefit from avoiding foods high in purines, including offal, shellfish and beer and drinking plenty of water.

 Always seek the advice of your doctor or dietitian before changing your diet.
 You may be restricting your food intake unnecessarily or taking too much of products (such as mineral supplements) that may have no impact on your condition at all.
-Some supplements can also interact with other medications.
+Some supplements can also interact with other medication.

 Dietary recommendations for arthritis